nickjj/docker-django-example/README.md

 deleting the database.
 We can do all of that in 1 command.

 *Don't worry, you won't have to wait 5-10 minutes again when you up your newly named project.
-Docker still that information safely tucked away and it can be re-used in projects with different names.*
+Docker still has that information safely tucked away and it can be re-used in projects with different names.*

 ```sh
 # This removes the PostgreSQL database volume along with a few other Docker